-Yes, they are more expensive than Mailchimp, BUT they integrate seamlessly, and they both have more functionality than Mailchimp.
+Yes, it’s more expensive than Mailchimp, BUT it integrates seamlessly, and has more functionality, AND is much simpler to use than Mailchimp.

-Clients of mine who have switched to one of these platforms have all experienced pretty significant sales growth.
+Clients of mine who have switched to Klaviyo have all experienced pretty significant sales growth.

 Also, given how integral email marketing is to eCommerce sales success, it is worth investing a bit more to have this marketing channel humming along!

 The argument AGAINST changing platforms

 Some of you are just starting out, or still in the early days of your business, and want to enjoy Mailchimp’s free version.

 OR some of you already have numerous automations built out.
 I know how much time and effort it is to build out automations – it would be a major pain in the bum to have to re-do those!

 If you’re in either of these situations, it’s worth staying with Mailchimp and simply using ShopSync to continue to integrate Shopify with Mailchimp.

 If you do stay with Mailchimp, I would recommend using ShopSync over Zapier to manage your integration, as ShopSync should give you more information and control.

 Comment below to let me know!